Dynamical evolution of the Uranian satellite system I. From the 5/3 Ariel-Umbriel mean motion resonance to the present: Past evolution

 For the inclinations, we adopt the present values (Table \ref{tab:orbital_physical_properties_satellites}), as they are not expected to vary much (Sect.~\ref{sec:inc_damp}), except for Miranda's inclination, which was slightly increased to $4.41 \degree$ to match the current inclination at the end of the simulation.
 The initial rotations of the satellites are synchronous with the orbital mean motion ($\angrot_k / n_k = 1$), and the initial obliquities were set to zero ($\obq_k=0\degree$).
 We then performed 100 simulations, where, for each run, we randomly choose the remaining orbital parameters ($\lambda_k, \varpi_k, \Omega_h$) between $0^\circ$ and $360^\circ$.
 For the dissipation, we adopt the values given by expressions (\ref{k2sQ}) and (\ref{k2_S1}).

-In Fig. \ref{fig:step_one}, we display one example of the evolution of the semi-major axes, eccentricities, inclinations and obliquities, resulting from the integration of these initial conditions.
+In Fig. \ref{fig:step_one}, we display one example of the evolution of the semi-major axes, eccentricities, inclinations, and obliquities, resulting from the integration of these initial conditions.
 As expected, we confirm that no two-body MMR was crossed.
 More importantly, we observe that the system is not captured in any three-body mean motion resonance either, and the migration rates are in excellent agreement with the asymptotic predictions (Eq.\,(\ref{eq:semi_major_axis_tidal_evolution})).
 The final eccentricities and inclinations are also in perfect agreement with the currently observed values (Table~\ref{tab:orbital_physical_properties_satellites}).
-Moreover, we also observe that, starting from $\obq_k=0\degree$, the obliquities of all satellites quickly evolve into the low obliquity Cassini state~1 (see Table~\ref{tab:cassini_state_1}), corroborating that it is unlikely for the satellites to become involved in the resonant high obliquity Cassini state~2, as suggested by \citet{Cuk_etal_2020}.

 Similar results were observed in all the 100 simulations that we performed.
 No unexpected event deviated the system from its course, and all the 100 simulations correctly reproduced the current system.
-Our simulations cannot rule out a different evolution scenario, but it should certainly have a low probability.
+Our simulations cannot completetly rule out a different evolution scenario, but it should certainly have a low probability.
 Therefore, we conclude that, after the passage through the 5/3 MMR between Ariel and Umbriel, the evolution of the system is mostly peaceful and dominated by tides raised on Uranus by the satellites.

+In our simulations, we also observe that, starting from $\obq_k=0\degree$, the obliquities of all satellites quickly evolve\footnote{Because of the temporal resolution of the graphs, it is not possible to observe the rapid initial evolution of the obliquities, which may give the impression that the initial obliquities adopted were not zero.} into the low obliquity Cassini state~1 (see Table~\ref{tab:cassini_state_1}), corroborating that it is unlikely for the satellites to become involved in the resonant high obliquity Cassini state~2, as suggested by \citet{Cuk_etal_2020}.
+Indeed, we have conducted some additional simulations with initial obliquities spanning between $0\degree$ and $180\degree$, and observed that the obliquity always evolves into Cassini State~1, indicating that the initial obliquity choice is not critical.